 Season 8 of Game of Thrones on 4k Blu-ray may not have the same gravity as Season 1, but there is no denying its superiority in digital effects.
 And, even though the season has more holes than Dany’s entire fleet of sunken ships, it’s still entertaining.

 Should you buy the 4k Blu-ray edition of Season 8?
 Absolutely.
-Unless you decide to wait it out for a boxed Ultra HD set, in which case you’d be smart to hold off.
-Season 8 is holding strong at $50 bucks, while Season 1 has dropped to $25.
+Unless you decide to buy Game of Thrones: The Complete Collection on Ultra HD Blu-ray.
 (See the Amazon cart below for updated prices.)

 If you do decide to buy Season 8 in 4k, here’s our suggestion.
 Skip over Episodes 1 and 2 and jump right to Episode 3: Chapter 2 and Chapter 3 to get your TV calibrated bright enough.
 Then, restart the season with lights out, sound up, and 7 hours to kill.